• Skip to primary navigation

 Jump to Recipe Print Recipe

-Nothing tastes better than the 'cheesy' goodness of vegan scalloped potatoes.
+Nothing tastes better than this vegan scalloped potato recipe's 'cheesy' goodness.
 However, that same creamy, dreamy taste can easily be achieved using only vegetables and NO OIL!
-My oil-free smokey vegan scalloped potatoes recipe is nut-free, so dive into savory, creamy potatoes without guilt.
+My oil-free, smokey, vegan, easy scalloped potatoes recipe is also nut-free, so you can dive into savory, creamy potatoes without guilt.

 Jump to: